Meadowlion/LM_ToolKit/README.md

 All information and errors from the individual program will also show in the terminal along with the programs data as well.

+I hope this simplifies analysis for anyone new to ONT basecalling and assembly!

 https://github.com/fenderglass/Flye